Land Development Process

 Natural Features Inventory

 In order to preserve our natural environment, the Comprehensive Plan mandates that significant environmental features be identified and preserved prior to land development.
-For all sites that contain environmental features, an Natural Features Inventory (PDF) is required.
+For all sites that contain regulated environmental features, an Natural Features Inventory (PDF) is required.
 This inventory, prepared by you and confirmed by the Growth Management Department, will identify and delineate all of the significant existing environmental features, such as wetlands, water courses, significant forests, endangered species, and sink holes.
 If your site does not contain environmental features, you may request an inspection and waiver (PDF).

-If a project consists of the subdivision of property so that individual lots can be sold, subdivision approval is required.
+If a project consists of the subdivision of property so that individual lots can be sold, then subdivision approval is required.
 The approval process, and time required, will vary based on the size of the subdivision and other factors.

 The City's land development codes provide special incentives for redevelopment projects, in the form of exemptions from some concurrency, stormwater, landscape, parking and buffer requirements.